 However, if this is a valuable low mileage car, and you insist on knowing the truth, then there are a few ways to tell if the bumper cover has been painted.

-The problem is that many cars leave the factory wearing bumpers with a slightly different shade from the rest of the body (coming soon: an article explaining why), so you can’t always confirm just by “looking” at it.
+The problem is that many cars leave the factory wearing bumpers with a slightly different shade from the rest of the body, so you can’t always confirm just by “looking” at it.

 If you’re really finicky and you inspect cars on a normal basis, consider investing in an ultrasonic paint thickness gauge that measures non-metal surfaces.
 They aren’t that expensive anymore.
 Considering how many modern cars are assembled with composite and carbon fiber body panels, this tool can prove useful more often than not.
 You can compare thickness of both bumpers – an obnoxiously high reading on one or the other means the bumper has been painted.
 In general, both bumpers should have similar readings.

 You can also look for signs that the bumper has been removed (required for painting).
 Look for uneven panel gaps and small signs of sagging and misalignment.
 You can also look underneath the car at the bumper hardware, and see if any hardware is missing or mismatched.
 Check if the bumper beam area shows any signs of prior damage.